sec10/python/README.md

-Final for my
+Final for my Basic Programming class.
+The program simulates a vehicle inventory system for a dealership that allows users to add, remove, update, and view the vehicle inventory.

-Create an automobile class that will be used by a dealership as a vehicle inventory program.
+These are the requirements - Create an automobile class that will be used by a dealership as a vehicle inventory program.
 The following attributes should be present in your automobile class:
 #private string make
 #private string model
 #private string color